usrbezdna/dt.backend.bank-bot/README.md

 - Optionally installed `make` on your Windows machine.
 <br> Btw, the easiest way to do that is Chocolatey: `choco install make`  </br>

-## Concept
-Before you start copy-pasting commands in your terminal, I want to clarify my general idea.
-In my opinion, there is no point in running either separate Django Webserver, or a single Telegram Bot.
-Because we don't want to receive requests just from Telegram users or just from those who use Web browser.
-We would like to get updates from <b>all our users</b>.

-So I've decided not to implement Telegram bot as a Django BaseCommand and not to start it in a polling mode. <br>
-Instead, it relies on Webhooks - and you <b><i>have to run Ngrok before using</b></i> `runserver`!

 ## Installation